andro2121/number-guess-python/README.md

-Guess number python project
+ #number guesser
-this programm lets you guess a random number
+ this programm let you guess a random number
-What I learned
+ #What I learned
  - working with functions and while loop
- -